aedorian/blug/links.markdown

 ## useful links of all sorts

-Very long bulleted list of web resources that are super useful- sorted by category.
+Very long bulleted list of web resources that are either super useful or super interesting- sorted by category.

 ---